2018 Mercedes-Benz CLA 250

 + taxes & licensing

-Excellent Price and Great Condition!
-This CLA 250 features Navigation, Leather, Sunroof, Backup Camera, Heated Seats, and an available CarFax report.
+One Owner and Excellent Price!
+This CLA 250 features Navigation, Leather, Sunroof, Backup Camera, Heated Seats, and a Clean CarFax.
 100-point inspection, Detailed & Sanitized.
 Low Interest Rates & Flexible terms.
 Financing for all credit types.
 Same Day Approval & Delivery.
 Click here to get pre-approved from the comfort of your home: https://www.autorama.ca/financing/.
 Indoor showroom with over 250 high quality vehicles to choose from.
 Please call us @ 416-739-7262 to schedule a Test Drive today!

 _______________________________________________